By Anne Fonda

 Refrigerant is a chemical cooling compound that absorbs and releases heat at different points in the heat exchange cycle as it runs throughout an HVAC system.

-Refrigerant is a chemical cooling agent used in refrigeration and air conditioning systems to transfer heat from one area to another.
+Refrigerant is a chemical cooling agent used in air conditioners and heat pump to transfer heat from one area to another.
 Different types of refrigerants have different properties and capabilities, and it’s important to be aware of any applicable regulations before using them.
 Refrigerant runs through several components in an HVAC system, collecting and transferring heat energy as it goes.

 During your HVAC system’s heat exchange cycle, refrigerant changes state from liquid to gas and back again.
 This allows refrigerants to absorb heat energy and transfer it away from the refrigerated space, cooling it down in the process.
 Refrigerants can be divided into three main categories: CFCs (chlorofluorocarbons).
 HFCs (hydrofluorocarbons), and Hydrofluoroolefins (HFOs).